en

 Yatogame chan Kansatsu Nikki

-This might be the Manga and Anime that most portraits the city of Nagoya.
-The protagonist of this story moves from the busy city of Tokyo to Nagoya, where he meets the peculiar Yatogame, a girl with a heavy Nagoya accent.
+This might be the Manga and Anime that most accurately portrays the city of Nagoya.
+The protagonist of this story moves from the bustling city of Tokyo to Nagoya, where he meets the peculiar Yatogame, a girl with a strong Nagoya accent.

-Together with the rest of the photography club they visit different spots in Nagoya and learn everything about the city including its strangest and most comical secrets.
+Together with the rest of the photography club they visit different spots in Nagoya and learn everything about the city, including its quirkiest and most comical secrets.

 Yatogame chan Kansatsu Nikki